 The specs aren't fantastic, but then they don't need to be.
 You get a two-year warranty, a year of the Fire for Kids Unlimited service (giving you access to a wealth of apps, books, games and more), and easy-to-use parental controls.
 If you don't love it, you can return it inside 30 days for a full refund from Apple.

 Amazon is promising seven hours of battery life, which should be enough for the longest car journeys, and offline support is good too for when your kids are away from Wi-Fi.
 This is hands down one of the best tablets for kids on the market right now.

 To learn even more about this compact kids' tablet, be sure to check out T3's Should I buy the Amazon Fire 7 Kids Edition? (opens in new tab) guide.

-If you feel like your kids need less hand-holding and would benefit from a tablet that's actually an adult's tablet as well, then give the Galaxy Tab A8 from Samsung a look – just from the design you can see that this is a much more serious device.
+If you feel like your kids need less hand-holding and would benefit from a tablet that's actually an adult's tablet as well, give the Galaxy Tab A8 from Samsung a look – just from the design, you can see that this is a much more serious device.

 You'll probably want to get some form of parental control software installed, but Android has plenty of options in that regard – and of course you and your kids have access to thousands of apps, games and educational tools through the Google Play Store.
 All the well-known apps are available here.

 The spec and screen resolution isn't the best on the market but then it doesn't have to be, and you can pick up the Samsung Galaxy Tab A8 for not much more than one of the Amazon options.
 Definitely one of the best tablets for kids at the moment.

 To see how this tablet stacks up against a key rival, then check out our Amazon Fire HD 8 Kids Edition vs Samsung Galaxy Tab A8 (opens in new tab) comparison feature.